John P. Rosa

 John Rosa is Assistant Professor of History at the University of Hawaiʻi at Mānoa with a primary focus on the history of modern Hawaiʻi.
 He also teaches U.S. history and the senior thesis writing seminar.
 Before teaching at UH, Dr. Rosa served as Assistant Professor of Asian Paciﬁc American Studies (2000-2006) at Arizona State University in Tempe and as Visiting Assistant Professor of Asian Paciﬁc American Studies at Loyola Marymount University in Los Angeles (1998-1999).
 He also taught at Kamehameha Schools, Kapālama where he taught Advanced Placement U.S. History to 11th graders from 2006 to 2008.

 Dr. Rosa's research focuses mostly on the social and cultural history of twentieth-century Hawaiʻi and the histories of Asian Americans and Paciﬁc Islanders in the United States.
 He has published articles on teaching about the history of Hawaiʻi, about “local” identity in Hawaiʻi, and the history of “mixed-race” studies.
-His book Local Story: The Massie/Kahahawai Case and the Politics of History in Hawaiʻi is under contract with University of Hawaiʻi Press.
+His book Local Story: The Massie/Kahahawai Case and the Culture of History has been published by University of Hawaiʻi Press.

 In 2005, the Associated Students of Arizona State University recognized his teaching and community service by awarding him a fellowship and the title of 2005-2006 ASASU Centennial Professor.